In some cases, you may notice a difference between the number of Accessibility issues shown on the Page Report than in the Accessibility module.

 - change over time

-i.e. content viewed in a browser may be different from the content checked by our crawler.
+i.e. content viewed in a browser may be different from the content checked by a crawler like ours.

 In the Page Report, you have the possibility to mark an issue as “Can’t fix” for either one specific page or the entire site.
-However, this is not recommended as occurrences of the issue will not be flagged in the future, even those that could have been highlighted on the page.
+This will remove the issue and its occurrences for that page by ignoring them.
+However, this should be seen as a temporary solution, since all future occurrences of the issue will not be flagged until that decision is undone.
+Decisions can be undone in the decisions section of the accessibility module.

 If you have further questions, feel free to contact Siteimprove Technical Support with your request.